shimming-toolbox/shimming-toolbox/docs/source/3_contributing/CONTRIBUTING.rst

 Opening an issue
 ----------------

-Issues (bugs, feature requests, or others) can be submitted `on our project's issue page <https://github.com/shimming-toolbox/shimming-toolbox-py/issues>`_.
+Issues (bugs, enhancement requests, or feature requests) can be submitted `on our project's issue page <https://github.com/shimming-toolbox/shimming-toolbox-py/issues>`_.
+Please select the appropriate template when creating a new issue.

 Before Submitting a New Issue